Here’s why it makes sense for the Seahawks to part with Bobby Wagner

 What’s indisputable is this: Wagner is one of the best defensive players the Seahawks have ever had.
 In fact, given the totality of his achievements, he’s in the conversation for the best defensive player they’ve ever had.
 He was also one of the most approachable, respectful and thoughtful players to grace their locker room over the past few years.

-If he return to the Seahawks, he’ll be welcomed by players, coaches and fans alike.
+If he returns to the Seahawks, he’ll be welcomed by players, coaches and fans alike.
 If he doesn’t, he’ll be forever welcomed in this city.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.